 Bearer tokens let cURL send an issued access credential to an API without repeating a password or browser session on every request.
 This fits OAuth 2.0 access tokens, service-account calls, and repeatable CLI checks against protected endpoints.

 Bearer tokens remain reusable secrets until they expire or are revoked.
-Keep them out of shared shell history, verbose logs, and tickets, and be especially careful with --location or other redirect-following flows because the credential should only reach the host that is meant to receive it.
+Use HTTPS, keep tokens out of shared traces and tickets, and avoid --location-trusted unless the redirected host is meant to receive the credential.
+Plain --location keeps command-line credentials on the original host.

 $ ACCESS_TOKEN='eyJ...sig-redacted'